devbitesau/site-devbitesau/content/resources/samples/samples.md

 Samples here is a collection of snippits and projects offered for perusal.

-Note that I keep these as personal reference projects, so they may / may not be complete and very likely not going to be pest practice.
+Note that these are kept as personal reference projects, so they may / may not be complete and very likely not going to be pest practice.